 Regardless of the ultimate success of an MQD challenge to a Lautenberg rule, there is legitimate cause for concern with the destabilising implications of West Virginia generally.
 Agencies struggle now to address the Herculean problems Congress directed them to solve.
-At a time of sadly sustained Congressional inaction and dysfunctional behavior on an epic level, federal agencies need all the help they can get, having defaulted into the role of problemsolver-in-chief.
+At a time of sadly sustained Congressional inaction and dysfunctional behavior on an epic level, federal agencies need all the help they can get, having defaulted into the role of problem-solver-in-chief.
 The additional burden West Virginia imposes is regrettable and it could portend catastrophic agency inaction on challenges too urgent to ignore.

-The views expressed in this article are those of the authors and are not necessarily shared by Chemical Watch.
+The views expressed in this article are those of the author and are not necessarily shared by Chemical Watch.
+The author transparency statement can be seen here.